-(For further information, please refer to GST Guide on Societies or Similar Organisations)
+(For further information, please refer to GST Guide on Societies or Similar Organizations)

-- 10.1 A rehabilitation centre sells souvenirs and rattan baskets made by its inmates.
+A rehabilitation centre sells souvenirs and rattan baskets made by its inmates.
 Is this centre required to be registered under GST?

-It is required to be registered if the annual taxable sales value exceeds RM500,000. - 10.2 A non-profit organisation provides sport and recreation facilities for the community free of charge.
+41. It is required to be registered if the annual taxable sales value exceeds RM500,000.

+A non-profit organization provides sport and recreation facilities for the community free of charge.
 Is it required to register for GST?

-Supply of sport and recreation facilities is taxable under GST and the organisation has to register for GST if its annual taxable turnover exceeds the prescribed threshold.
-However, if the facilities are provided wholly free of charge, then GST is not chargeable and it is not required to register. - 10.3 Muzium Kesenian, a non-profit organisation, charges a fee for admittance to its premise.
+42. Supply of sport and recreation facilities is taxable under GST and the organization has to register for GST if its annual taxable turnover exceeds the prescribed threshold.
+However, if the facilities are provided wholly free of charge, then GST is not chargeable and it is not required to register.

+Muzium Kesenian, a non-profit organization, charges a fee for admittance to its premise.
 The museum also derives income from selling gifts and souvenirs, and rental of its eatery outlets.
 Is this museum required to be registered?

-To determine whether the museum is required to be registered or otherwise, it has to take into consideration all taxable supplies, i.e. admittance fees, sales of gifts and souvenirs, and rental income in determining the annual turnover.
-If the annual turnover exceeds RM500,000 then it is required to apply for registration.
+43. To determine whether the museum is required to be registered or otherwise, it has to take into consideration all taxable supplies, i.e. admittance fees, sales of gifts and souvenirs, and rental income in determining the annual turnover.
+If the annual taxable turnover exceeds RM500,000, then it is required to apply for registration.

-11. PERSONAL REPRESENTATIVE
+PERSONAL REPRESENTATIVE

-A personal representative is a person who has been appointed to carry on a business activity on behalf of a taxable person who has died, goes into liquidation or receivership, becomes bankrupt, or becomes incapacitated.
-A personal representative is not required to apply for new registration but he must inform in writing to the Customs within twenty one days from the date of appointment as a personal representative.
+44. A personal representative is a person who has been appointed to carry on a business activity on behalf of a taxable person who has died, goes into liquidation or receivership, becomes bankrupt, or becomes incapacitated.
+A personal representative is not required to apply for new registration but he must inform in writing to the Customs within twenty one days from the date of his appointment as a personal representative.
+A personal representative may have to produce supporting document such as death certificate, liquidation, receivership or bankruptcy order from the court, or hospital confirmation letter.
+Examples of personal representative are as follows:

-Encik Ali, a sole proprietor has appointed his brother to manage his business on his behalf while he is recuperating from his illness.
-Encik Ali's brother has to inform in writing to Customs regarding Encik Ali's condition within twenty one days from the date he is appointed to run the business.
+Ali, a sole proprietor has appointed his brother Ahmad to manage his business on his behalf while he is recuperating from his illness.
+Ahmad has to inform in writing to Customs regarding his appointment and commencement date as a personal representative, as well as Ali's condition within twenty one days from the date he is appointed to manage the business.
+A letter from the hospital which has treated Ali may be required to support Ahmad's appointment as the personal representative.